Table of Contents

 If you’re low-risk, you may be able to temporarily stop taking Eliquis.

 But if you’re not likely to get a thromboembolism, you may be asked to stop taking Eliquis temporarily.
 For surgeries with a high risk of bleeding, expect to stop your Eliquis dose 48 hours before the procedure.
 For low-risk surgeries, expect to stop your Eliquis dose just 24 hours before the procedure.
+As always, check with your physician too.

 But remember that you have health-care professionals there to help you.